frmetz/QMPS/README.md

 # Self-Correcting Quantum Many-Body Control using Reinforcement Learning with Tensor Networks

-This repository contains the code and results presented in the preprint article [arXiv:2201.11790](https://arxiv.org/abs/2201.11790).
+This repository contains the code and data for the corresponding preprint article [arXiv:2201.11790](https://arxiv.org/abs/2201.11790).

 ## Summary

 We present a novel Q-learning framework (QMPS) specifically designed for controlling 1d spin chains in which the RL agent is represented by a combination of a matrix product state (MPS) and a neural network (NN).
 The algorithm can be used to find optimal control protocols that prepare a target (ground) state starting from a set of initial states, and as an example we implement the paradigmatic mixed-field Ising model.
 To reach system sizes which lie beyond exact simulation techniques, we employ matrix product states as a representation for the quantum state and as a trainable machine learning ansatz.
-The hybrid MPS+NN architecture is then optimized via backpropagation and conventional gradient descent in accordance with the typical DQN algorithm.
+The hybrid MPS+NN architecture is then optimized via backpropagation and conventional gradient descent.

 ## Content